 - An increase or decrease in score since setting the driver as a priority will be shown under each priority

 - Managers will be able to share these with their team through the shareable dashboard, and senior leaders will see their sub-ordinate priorities

 - Peakon will notify the manager once they have improved the priority by nudging them to move focus elsewhere

 After the close of a survey round, managers will be able to accept or reject priorities.
-In the below example, the manager has accepted the Freedom of Opinion sub-driver, and the Meaningful Work sub-driver as priorities, but does not feel that they have enough authority to improve on the Reward sub-driver score.
+In the below example, the manager has accepted the Environment driver, and the Discussion sub-driver as priorities, but does not feel that they have enough authority to improve on the Process sub-driver score.
 In this case, it may be best to reject this priority and focus on the areas the manager can influence more.

-Furthermore, this manager has noticed a recent dip in the Peer Relationships score, and would like to focus on improving this.
-They can go into the Peer Relationships driver page, and click on Set as priority.
-The Peer Relationships driver will appear as a priority on the manager's overview and driver's page, and they will be able to share this with their team and senior leader, to show what they are focusing on.
+Furthermore, this manager has noticed a recent dip in the Goal Setting score, and would like to focus on improving this.
+They can go into the Goal Setting driver page, and click on Set as priority.
+The Goal Setting driver will appear as a priority on the manager's overview and driver's page, and they will be able to share this with their team and senior leader, to show what they are focusing on.